Research output per year

 July 2013 MRC Centenary Debate for CCACE: Seconded the motion “Does the wisdom of age trump the speed of youth” http://www.youtube.com/watch?v=_5naEFwmqYs, mostly attended by healthy older people (Chair Sally Magnusson, opposer Sir Tam Dalyell).

-I am keen to promote training in research methods for clinical trainees (and to support flexible training to combine research and clinical practice), and the use of systematic reviews to synthesise the current evidence and so make sure reseach is answering important questions that have not already been addressed.
+I am keen to promote training in research methods for clinical trainees and nurses and allied health professionals (and to support flexible training to combine research and clinical practice), as well as training and working across and between disciplines, and I enjoy mentoring people with a range of experience and backgrounds

 Research output: Contribution to journal › Article › peer-review